Join our pack

 How to Tell If My Dogs Like Each Other

 Dogs often form bonds with people more easily than other animals.
 However, there are ways to determine whether your dogs like each other.

 - Watch Their Body Language.
 See if they seem interested in each other.
 They'll probably show interest by sniffing each other, licking each other, or wagging their tails.

 - Look At Their Eyes.
 Look into their eyes to see if they look friendly toward each other while playing or being near one another.

 - Track Their Behavior.
 Does one dog try to dominate the other?
 Or do they play nicely and take turns being the “aggressor”?

 Summing It Up!

 There’s nothing better than parenting multiple dogs at once.
 But in the end, it’s that initial meeting – and depending on success, the subsequent trial and error – that sets your family up to live their happiest, healthiest lives together.
+With patience and preparation, you can introduce almost any dogs to each other.
 And by following these tips, you'll be well on your way to doing exactly that.